 What is JaVers

-JaVers is a lightweight java library for auditing changes in your data.
+JaVers is a lightweight, fully open-source Java library for auditing changes in your data.

 We all use Version Control Systems for source code, so why not use a specialized framework to provide an audit trail of your Java objects (entities, POJO, data objects)?